exatel/libnetflow9/README.md

 - `examples/stats`

-  Like the simple example, this program listens for Netflow packets on UDP port given on command line.
+  Like the simple example, this program listens for NetFlow packets on UDP port given on command line.
 It demonstrates how you can extract statistics from the library, e.g. the number of cached data templates and memory usage.